-Our Minister and Staff
+Our Ministers and Staff

 This vibrant team of professionals helps the congregation to deepen their spiritual connections and put their faith into action.

-Avianca Bouchedid, Office Administrator
+Stephanie Baum, Office Administrator

-William Magalio, Music Director/Accompanist
+William Magalio, Music Director & Accompanist

 Will has been working for UUCSH for over 13 years.
-He has played piano for 36 years, but has also studied violin, tuba and voice.
+He has played piano for 36 years, but has also studied violin, tuba, and voice.
 During the week, Will serves as the Marching Band Director and Director of Orchestras at Hunterdon Central Regional High School.
 His bands and orchestras consistently earn superior ratings and high scores in competitions and festivals throughout New Jersey and Pennsylvania.